 Oh, and there is one other thing I’ve not yet mentioned that at least partially accounts for Denver’s recent popularity growth with tourists: grass.
 And no, I’m not talking about the stuff that grows on the ground.
 Since Colorado became the first state to legalize recreational marijuana in 2014, weed tourism has become an undeniable reality of life in Denver.

 But no matter what your travel goals, Denver is sure to surprise you.
 There is a reason it’s the fastest growing large city in the U.S. Actually, there are a bunch of them.
 Read on to learn what the fuss is all about!

 Choosing the best neighbhorhoods in Denver is difficult because there are so many good candidates!
 Denver is composed of dozens of neighborhoods, each with its own unique character — see this map to get a sense of how the city is broken down.
-There are too many Denver neighborhoods to cover them all fairly in this guide, but I’ll briefly go over the nine Denver neighborhoods that are most popular with visitors so that you can find your best area to stay in Denver.
+There are too many Denver neighborhoods to cover them all fairly in this guide, but I’ll briefly go over the nine Denver neighborhoods that are most popular with visitors so that you can find where to stay in Denver.

 Note that one confusing thing about Denver’s neighborhoods is that the “official” terms for some of the more popular neighborhoods don’t necessarily align with the terms that locals will throw around.
 For example, in recent years the slang “RiNo” (standing for “River North”) has come to be used to describe large portions of the historic neighborhood Five Points (some critical travelers might observe that the newer slang terms often correspond to gentrifying areas).